ultrazohm/ultrazohm_sw/docs/source/general/howToDocs/howToDocs.rst

 Install
 =======

-.. tip:: Use the :ref:`vscode_remote_container` to handle all installations for you instead of installing all dependencies on your machine and keeping them up to date.
+.. tip:: Use the :ref:`vscode_remote_container` to handle all installations for you instead of installing all dependencies on your machine and keeping them up to date!
+This is strongly recommended!

 To build and edit the documentation on your native system you need to: